kgilpin/opentips-vscode/walkthroughs/service/automatic.md

 ## Installer command

-You can initiate the automatic installer by running the command "OpenTip: Install opentips Python Package".
+You can initiate the automatic installer by running the command "OpenTips: Install opentips Python Package".